Email personalization – why is it important for your business?

-With the help of new technologies and software, marketers are now able to harness the power of personalization across touchpoints, channels, and media.
+With the help of new technologies and software, marketers are now able to harness the power of personalization across different touchpoints, channels, and media.

 First of all, personalization is all around us.
 From the suggested article we read on our morning commute to the series we watch before going to bed.
-Almost every touchpoint on the web is telling us what to read, watch or click on – based on our personal needs and interests.
+Almost every touchpoint on the web tells us what to read, watch or click on – based on our personal needs and interests.

 Why email personalization?

 According to a study by Experian, email personalization delivers six times higher transaction rates!
 Undoubtedly, email marketing is here to stay.

 With so many new digital channels emerging every day, one might argue that email marketing is becoming obsolete.
 Don’t people prefer to communicate with brands via social media ?
 Well, not quite.
 In the US alone, more than 90% of adults use email, and surprisingly, millennials are not far behind.
 A whopping 62% prefer email because it’s “part of everyday life.”

 No wonder email marketing is among the top marketing technology trends for 2022!

 Furthermore, sending emails is still a highly lucrative way of reaching and nurturing your audience.
 According to McKinsey, email is 40 times more effective at acquiring customers than social media.
 However, most emails potential buyers receive are either ignored, unopened, or deleted.